jolly-io/Data_Engineering_Notes/README.md

 ## Thinking Like a Data Engineer
 - Identify business goals and stakeholder needs
+  * explore existing systems and ask stakeholders what actions they will take with the data product
 - Define system requirements
   * Translate stakeholder needs to functional requirements
   * define non-functional requirements